Amaseal/decor/src/products/posts/advent-set-terra-black-rectangle-wooden-tray.md

 ---
 layout: blog
-title: " Advent set TERRA + black rectangle  wooden tray"
+title: ' Advent set TERRA + black rectangle  wooden tray'
 category: CANDLE HOLDERS HOUSE
 featured_image:
-  source: ../images/_1043819-insta-2021-jurgis-kreilis-filmday.lv-1-.jpg
+  source: /images/_1043819-insta-2021-jurgis-kreilis-filmday.lv-1-.jpg
-  alt: " Advent set TERRA + black rectangle  wooden tray"
+  alt: ' Advent set TERRA + black rectangle  wooden tray'
 description: >-
   Because we can imagine that not everyone finds it easy to make a combination by themselves, we have also we have also created some sets from  our clients